Skip to Content

 How long does the probate process usually take in San Antonio?

-The probate process in San Antonio varies based on the complexity and size of the estate, whether disputes arise, and the efficiency of required filings in Bexar County Probate Court.
+The probate process in San Antonio varies based on the complexity and size of the estate, whether disputes arise, and the efficiency of required filings in the Bexar County Probate Court.
 Many uncontested estates are finalized within six months to a year, but if probate litigation, missing documents, or creditor claims are involved, the timeline can be extended.

 What happens if someone dies without a will in Texas?